My Many Lives

-This isn’t that blow by blow bio checking off my years of arduous and distinguished training, baiting you into a fudged recital of me and how overqualified I am.
-Why is that attractive?
+This isn’t that bio.
+The blow by blow of arduous and distinguished training that baits you down a perfectly fudged path of past distinction and prosperity.
+Is that attractive?
 It’s not who you’d be emailing with, talking to, meeting with, or working with.
 It’s not honest.
-It’s not me.

-So, I jotted down a list.
-Quickly.
-Before the OCD editor in my head could step in and sack it all.
-Ten life experiences that hold personal and emotional weight.
+I jotted down a list.
+Quickly, before the dogged editor in my head could step in.
+Ten life experiences.
 Ten, some important, some trivial, all a genuine sliver of who I am.
-Not in order…
+In the order my brain presented them…

 1. Setting foot in every state, eleven countries, and five continents.